 One of the most controversial songs in rock history, it’s hard to pin down exactly what Brown Sugar is about.
 Sex, slavery, heroin… who knows?

-One this is known though, the groove is hot and this tune is as quintessentially Rolling Stones as a tumbling rock that gathers no moss.
+What is known though is the groove is hot and this tune is as quintessentially Rolling Stones as a tumbling rock that gathers no moss.

 2. The Doors – Riders On The Storm

-“Send them out to Arizona for some good thunder,” said Jim Morrison during take #9.
-Thus, one of the greatest ’70s songs was born.
+“Send them out to Arizona for some good thunder,” said Morrison during take number 9.
+Thus, one of the greatest songs of the ’70s was born.